mateodevia/Ayudemonos-web-dev/README.md

 meteor
 ```

-6)open in the browser the project
+6) open in the browser the project

 ```
 localhost:3001